Find the information you need to know when buying a trampoline.

 We have covered the main points below in our helpful video and trampoline buying guide.

 add Read Video Transcript

 Vuly Trampoline Buying Guide

 Hi, I’m Jack from Vuly Play.
-If you’ve recently been looking at purchasing a trampoline, there’s a few key things to consider before going ahead with purchase for you and your family.
+If you’ve recently been looking at purchasing a trampoline, there are a few key things to consider before going ahead with the purchase for you and your family.

 Now the first thing to think about when buying a trampoline for your family comes down to size.

-Now choosing a trampoline with either springs or springless is another is another very important option to consider when purchasing a trampoline.
+Now choosing a trampoline with either springs or springless is another very important option to consider when purchasing a trampoline.

 Unlike traditional springs, the springless trampoline uses better technology which in most cases helps provide a better bounce and also reduce the risk of injury.

 But if you do find that a spring trampoline is right for you, make sure it has good quality padding, ones you can flip over to last you even longer.